Skip to main content

 1. Research is Key

 Until you intimately know your users and their goals, motivations, situations and frustrations, you won’t be able to deliver a great and effective user experience.
-Ultimately, user research is the difference between designing based on guesswork and assumptions, and creating something that solves an actual real user problem.
+Ultimately, user research is the difference between designing based on guesswork and assumptions and creating something that solves a real user problem.
 Without research, there is no UX design.

 2. Challenge Assumptions